rexyfahrezi/ctfd-auto-backup/README.md

 Tools for backing up CTFd DB (SQL) automatically

 ### How it works :
-It's basically just grabbing the SSRF token then submit it with other credentials to export the backup file.
+It's basically just grabbing the SSRF token and submit that with other credentials to export the backup file.

 ### Install the libraries :
 ```